cirosantilli/linux-cheat/file-permissions.md

 Three types of people:

 - owner: applies the person who created the file.
-- group: the main group of he person who created the file. applies to all people who are in that group.
+- group: the main group of he person who created the file.
+Applies to all people who are in that group.
 - others: applies to all others who are not owner or in the group.

 6 types of permissions: